- Home

 What is Correlation vs Causation in Statistics?

-Correlation shows two variables move together; causation means one actually makes the other change.
-Correlation doesn't prove causation.
+Correlation shows that two variables move together in some pattern; causation means one variable actually makes the other change.
+Observing a correlation does not prove causation because a hidden third variable (confounder) may be driving both.

 What do students usually get wrong about Correlation vs Causation?